Rishi Sunak denies people feel betrayed by wavering over future of HS2

 The Prime Minister did not rule out ditching the northern leg of the rail project.

-Rishi Sunak has denied that people feel betrayed by his wavering over the future of HS2.
+Rishi Sunak has denied that people feel betrayed by his wavering over the future of HS2 as he remained tight-lipped over its fate.

-The Government is always making sure “we get value for money”, he said, as he stressed the importance of funding other transport projects such as local bus services in rural areas, fixing potholes and connecting northern towns and cities.
+The Government is always making sure “we get value for money”, he said, as he stressed the importance of funding forms of transport he said are “in many places far more important to people’s day-to-day lives” such as local bus services in rural areas and fixing potholes.

 He said the Government is “investing record sums in transport infrastructure”.